 If you’d like to do this treatment in the comfort of you own home, we also offer Idrostar+ Iontophoresis machines for home use.
 This state-of-the-art appliance uses direct current and pulsating current, making it suited to treat hands, feet and also underarms.
 For more information about this options, please contact us.

-Is excessive sweating ever anything to worry about?
+Is excessive sweating something to worry about?

 Very rarely severe night time sweats can be an indication of a more serious underlying problem and you should seek medical attention if you think that this applies to you.